 No – at least, not legitimately.

-As you can tell from the extensive qualifications required for buprenorphine licensing, Suboxone is subject to extremely tight regulation.
+As you can tell from the extensive qualifications required for buprenorphine licensing, Suboxone programs are subject to extremely tight regulation.
 Online pharmacies offering Suboxone for sale without a prescription, or a doctor visit are neither reputable nor safe and they should be avoided at all costs.

 Is Suboxone for Everyone?